maruthiprithivi/click_reference_sheet/README.md

 # ClickHouse SQL Reference Sheet

-A comprehensive SQL command reference sheet for ClickHouse Cloud field engineers.
-This documentation is built using Material for MkDocs and contains essential SQL commands, best practices, and optimization techniques.
+A quick reference SQL command sheet for ClickHouse Cloud field engineers.
+This documentation is built using Material for MkDocs and contains essential SQL commands.

 ## 📚 Contents